eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 #### Suggested Style

-"Get Ready" is noticeably larger than the text beneath it, and both are larger than the browser default — see the [demo video](#objective).
+"Get Ready" is noticeably larger than the text beneath it, and both are larger than the browser default.
+See the [demo video](#objective).
 Font colour is black.

 ### Asteroids (25 points)